noradno/noradstats/README.md

 ## Usage

+### Prerequisites

+A number of functions in the noradstats package retrieve data from a database file located in the users local directory:
+C:\Users\[userid\]\Norad\Norad-Avd-Kunnskap - Statistikk og analyse\06.
+Statistikkdatabaser\3.
+Databasefiler.
+Make sure the file path exists locally by synchronizing the Teams channel *Norad-Avd-Kunnskap - Statistikk og analyse.*

+### Loading packages

 In addition to `noradstats`, for the examples below we use the packages `dplyr`, `DBI` and `duckplyr`. `dplyr` provides a wide range of data manipulation functions for data frames, `DBI` helps connecting R to